ChaosGroup/cg2_2014_demo/README.md

 clang++, preferably 3.5, still 3.4 works fine.
 Older versions might do as well, but have not been tested.

 Default build options are set for link-time optimisations (-flto), which require the presence of a gold linker and LLVMGold.so module.
-To disable thisoptimisation just comment out -flto from the build script.
+To disable this optimisation just comment out -flto from the build script.

 Many things are controlled at build time, via macro definitions in the build script.
 Here are a few defines one might want to adjust: